Forestlolling Tips no1 Treebreathing® – instructions

 Whenever you want to quickly relax, recharge your batteries or revive your creativity, do a ten-minute tree breathing exercise.
 Oh, and remember: if you carry your mobile phone with you, switch it off or use the flight mode during treebreathing.

-Like to know more of treebreathing?
+Like to know more of treebreathing or other forestlolling tips?

 More detailed instructions in my eBook “A Beginners Guide to Treebreathing”